 - Attorney or pro se litigant may file an objection to the referral

-- After an Order Sustaining Objection is docketed, Attorney should set the hearing via the Division FZ online calendar (Administrative Order 5.206 and submit a courtesy copy of the notice with a copy of the pleading and order sustaining the objection to the judge's office.
+- After an Order Sustaining Objection is docketed, Attorney should set the hearing via the Division FZ online calendar (Administrative Order 5.206) and send the Order Specially Setting Hearing in Word format to CAD-DivisionFZ@pbcgov.org with a copy of the pleading and the order sustaining the objection to the judge's office.

 Notice/Motion to Set Cause For Trial